 It is often said that each day in Ireland is like a festival.
 Ireland is after all a country bustling with activity.
-Activity that ranges from cultural to traditional to music to theatre and dance.
+Activity that ranges from cultural to traditional and from music to theatre and dance.
 Ireland is also a country of ancient landscapes that are ever changing.
 In fact, it is a country that boasts “40 shades of green”.

 Join us on a delightful journey to the Emerald Isle.
 Your visit will take you to some of Ireland’s most treasured landmarks: You will visit Dublin and Trinity College with its book of Kells; The Rock of Cashel, possibly the most photographed site in Ireland; Blarney Castle, famous for its Blarney Stone; The Ring of Kerry; the spectacular Cliffs of Moher; Bunratty Castle and Limerick.
 You will even visit Galway Bay!

 You will be accommodated in good 3 star hotels.
 Breakfast and dinner are also included each day.
 Previous tours to Ireland sold out very quickly.
 Booking early therefore is your only guarantee of space on this holiday!

 Day 1- OTTAWA TO IRELAND